screwdycrow/wildraft-main/docs/LIBRARY_ITEMS_API.md

 ## Overview

 Library Items are flexible content objects stored in libraries.
-Each item has a specific type that determines its validation rules and data structure.
-The system supports D&D 5E content with extensibility for custom fields.
+Each item has a specific type which is used primarily by the UI.
+The examples below show recommended fields for each type, but the `data` payload is completely free-form JSON—the backend stores whatever structure you provide.

 ## Item Types